 All of the viable options listed below (Options 2 through 5) involve removal of existing obsolete transformers and switchgear at the Keene Substation, except for TB-3 and its associated circuit reclosers, W2A and W9A, which will stay in service at the South end of the substation yard.
 In addition, this study assumes that PSNH will complete the procurement of a 115 kV - 12.47 kV mobile substation by 2014, as back-up for a transformer failure.
-Otherwise, the installation of the substation by 2014, as back-up for a transformer failure.
-Otherwise, the installation of the substation by 2014, as back-up for a transformer failure.
+Otherwise, the installation of an additional 30MVA transformer will be required in order to limit the number of load block transfers to three, per ED-3002.
+This alternative to have a 30 MVA 115 kV to 12.47 kV transformer installed by 2014 is an unrealistic timeframe.

-Option 1 - 34.5 kV Expansion (Expand at 34.5kV to alleviate substation transformer overloads) -
+Option 1 - 34.5 kV Expansion (Expand at 34.5 kV to alleviate substation transformer overloads) -